Pitching investors, Boeing projects short-term pain, then stability

 It was left to Boeing Chief Financial Officer Brian West, speaking after his boss, to lay out some of the nearer-term pain before that promised recovery.

-West said free cash flow next year will be between $3 billion and $5 billion, considerably below Wall Street expectations, which prior to the most recent quarterly results projected a result in the range from $5 billion to $8 billion.
+West said free cash flow next year will be between $3 billion and $5 billion, considerably below Wall Street expectations, which before the most recent quarterly results projected a result in the range from $5 billion to $8 billion.

-West said that when the full recovery is achieved, the commercial jet factories will by then have ramped up to building about 50 MAXs per month in Renton, about 10 mid-size wideboby 787s per month in North Charleston, South Carolina, and about four large widebody 777/777x jets per month in Everett.
+West said that when full recovery is achieved, the commercial jet factories will have ramped up to building about 50 MAXs per month in Renton, about 10 mid-size widebody 787s per month in North Charleston, South Carolina, and about four large widebody 777/777x jets per month in Everett.

-Yet those figures served to highlight the starkly lower rates today when Stan Deal, CEO of the Commercial Airplanes unit, told the audience that quality problems hit 737 MAX production last month.
-He said Boeing delivered only 23 MAXs in October, well down on prior months.
+Yet those figures served to highlight the starkly lower current jet delivery rates, which have varied widely month to month.
+Stan Deal, CEO of the Commercial Airplanes unit, revealed another bump in the road when he told the audience that quality problems hit 737 MAX production last month.

+Deal said Boeing delivered only 23 MAXs in October, down from 36 the previous month and the lowest monthly figure since February.

 “At the last moment, our quality management system caught two defects in the fuselage,” Deal explained, adding that Boeing will recover its deliveries to around 30 per month at the end of the year.

-Deal also revealed one more delay: He said that Boeing now expects the largest and last 737 MAX model, the MAX 10, will not be certified until the end of 2023 or early 2024.
+Deal also revealed one more delay: Boeing now expects the largest and last 737 MAX model, the MAX 10, will not be certified until the end of 2023 or early 2024, he said.

 The smallest model, the MAX 7, is expected to be certified early next year.

-Certfication of both planes depends upon Congress giving Boeing an extension to the deadline beyond which the manufacturer would have to substantially upgrade the MAX flight control systems to meet new safety standards.
+Certification of both planes depends upon Congress giving Boeing an extension to the deadline beyond which the manufacturer would have to substantially upgrade the MAX flight control systems to meet new safety standards.

 A week ago, Boeing reported a $3.3 billion net loss in the third quarter as management wrote off a massive $2.8 billion on defense-side programs.